cheesechompers3d/wacky-flip/content/games/merge-fellas.md

     - question: "How often is the game updated?"
       answer: "We regularly update Merge Fellas with new characters, features, and improvements based on player feedback."
     - question: "Is this game suitable for all players?"
       answer: "Absolutely!
 Merge Fellas is designed to be accessible for all players with its intuitive controls and engaging progression system."
+    - question: "Still Have Questions?"
+      answer: "If you can't find the answer to your question about Merge Fellas in our FAQ, please reach out to our community support team.
+Our dedicated staff is passionate about ensuring every player has the best possible experience with Merge Fellas and will respond to your inquiry promptly."